Great Toe Fusion

 Figure 1: Typical Great Toe fusion with screws

-Depending upon the age and overall health status of the patient, recovery requires a period of 6 to 12 weeks to allow for adequate healing.
-During this time, it may be possible to bear some weight through the heel, provided a cast or a stiff soled boot (ex.
+Depending upon the age and overall health status of the patient, recovery requires a period of 6 to 12 weeks to allow for adequate healing of the bone.
+During this time, depending on the fixation chosen by your surgeon, it may be possible to bear some weight through the heel, provided a cast or a stiff soled boot (ex.
 Cam Walker) is used.
 The exact recovery plan will be determined by the surgeon and by the quality of the patient’s bone.
 Following a period of early healing (usually 6 weeks), patients are able to increase their activity level and transition to a stiff-soled shoe with a wide-toe box.
-Post-operative compliance with any weight-bearing and/or physiotherapy protocol is critical to avoid complications, such as failure of fixation with loosening hardware, loss of alignment, or non-union (unsuccessful bridging of mature bone across the fusion or fracture site).
-These complications can result in the need for revision surgery.
+Post-operative compliance with any weight-bearing and/or physiotherapy protocol is critical to avoid complications, such as failure of fixation with loosening or breakage of hardware, loss of alignment, or non-union (unsuccessful bridging of mature bone across the fusion or fracture site).
+These complications can result in continued pain and the need for revision surgery.

 Potential General Complications